HarrisQ/linearsdr/README.md

 The 'NAMESPACE - oxy' is NAMESPACE file generated from rOxygen.

 The 'Experimental Code' folder is where I have stored code for aspects of Linear SDR that I have been working on sparingly and is not quite ready for use.

+Things that work:
+---
+* OPG/OPCG, MAVE/MADE
+* SIR, DR, SAVE

+Minor Things to do:
+---
+* Clean up OPP/OPCG and MAVE/MADE code
+* Limit function exports to just the ones peopel will use

+Major Things to do:
+---
+* Build Test Script
+* Finish/Clean Code for OPCG and Multivariate Continuous Response
+* Finish/Clean Regularization Code
+* Write more Documentation